zoosmand/elk-stack-squid-asterisk/README.md

-## Elasticsearch docker-compose for Squid and Asterisk
+## Elasticsearch Stack for Squid and Asterisk Logs
+# --

+- Filebeat-7.3.12 was used for parcing logs.
+An example of filebeat.yml included.